javierdelapuente/paas-charm/docs/explanation/full-lifecycle.rst

 The 12-Factor app support in Charmcraft and Rockcraft is an opinionated framework based on the 12-Factor methodology.
-If you web app uses one of the supported frameworkd and follows the conventions of the tool, you can easily charm it.
+If you web app uses one of the supported framework and follows the conventions of the tool, you can easily charm it.

 We recommend to put the Rockcraft project file (``rockcraft.yaml``) in the same